First Two Seven Inches

-Minor Threat (also referred to as First Two Seven Inches) is a compilation album by American hardcore punk band Minor Threat, released in March 1984 through Dischord Records.
+First Two Seven Inches (also referred to as Minor Threat) is a compilation album by American hardcore punk band Minor Threat, released in March 1984 through Dischord Records.
 The compilation consisted of the group's first and second extended plays, Minor Threat (originally released June 1981) and In My Eyes (originally released December 1981).
-The 1984 Minor Threat LP featured the same cover as the 1981 Minor Threat EP, depicting vocalist Ian MacKaye's younger brother Alec (Untouchables, The Faith).
+First Two Seven Inches features the same cover as the 1981 Minor Threat EP, depicting vocalist Ian MacKaye's younger brother Alec (Untouchables, The Faith).
 The image has been imitated by punk bands such as Rancid on their album ...And Out Come the Wolves and in the Major Threat ad campaign by Nike.

-All the tracks from the Minor Threat and In My Eyes EPs are available on CD on Minor Threat's 1989 compilation album Complete Discography and also on Dischord 1981: The Year in 7"s.
+All the tracks from the Minor Threat and In My Eyes EPs are available on CD on Minor Threat's 1990 compilation album Complete Discography and also on Dischord 1981: The Year in 7"s.